Foreign fighters in the Iraqi conflict: Former Yugoslavia

-By April 2015, a total of 232 Kosovo Albanians had gone to Syria to fight with Islamist groups, most commonly the IS.
-Forty of these are from the town of Skenderaj (Srbica), according to Kosovo police reports.
-By September 2014, a total of 48 ethnic Albanians from several countries were killed fighting in Syria and Iraq.
+In September 2014, a total of 48 ethnic Albanians from several countries were killed fighting in Syria and Iraq.
 According to the Kosovar Centre for Security Studies, around 60 Kosovar fighters have been killed in combat as of March 2016.
 As of March 2016, the Albanian Government estimates that over 100 Albanian citizens have joined militant groups in Syria and Iraq, 18 of whom have been killed and 12 wounded.